K\"ahler differentials of extensions of valuation rings and deeply ramified fields: Introduction

-\parm We define a nontrivially valued field $(K,v)$ to be a \bfind{deeply ramified field} if the following conditions hold: \sn {\bf (DRvg)} whenever $\Gamma_1\subsetneq\Gamma_2$ are convex subgroups of the value group $vK$, then $\Gamma_2/\Gamma_1$ is not isomorphic to $\Z$ (that is, no archimedean component of $vK$ is discrete); \sn {\bf (DRvr)} if $\chara Kv=p>0$, then the homomorphism
+holds if and only if it satisfies the following: \sn {\bf (DRvg)} whenever $\Gamma_1\subsetneq\Gamma_2$ are convex subgroups of the value group $vK$, then $\Gamma_2/\Gamma_1$ is not isomorphic to $\Z$ (that is, no archimedean component of $vK$ is discrete); \sn {\bf (DRvr)} if $\chara Kv=p>0$, then the homomorphism

+is surjective, where $(\hat K,\hat v)$ is the completion of $(K,v)$ for the valuation topology and $\cO_{\hat K}$ denotes its valuation ring. \end{theorem}